teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 Our approach – and our success – is based on tight collaboration between people who know each other well.
 This is vital.

-Everyone has a working location defined in their contract – London office, Canterbury office or home office.
+Everyone has a working location defined in their contract – London office or Canterbury office.
 However, where you choose to work from day-to-day is up to you.

+We have some days that we try to make sure we're working together in the same place - more on that [here](https://handbook.deeson.co.uk/working-at-deeson/company-engagement/).

 Experience says that an effective working location is going to: